aimhigherweb/aimhigher/src/docs/editing-page-content-with-gutenberg.md

     - Techtrails Toolkit
 ---

 If you have an updated/new website, you'll be using the new Gutenberg editor on your WordPress site.
+The Gutenberg editor allows creating custom content blocks and gives a good visual editing experience as well as a good developer experience.
+When editing a page, you can add new content blocks by typing or clicking the **+** icon to add a new block.

 ![](../img/cms/gutenberg.png)